jli615/justincode/README.md

 # justincode
 This is my read me.
 Thank you for comming to visit.
-My github pages is jli615.github.io
+My github pages is jli615.github.io.
+Goodbye!